Things to Do in Tangier – A Local Guide’s Perspective

 Practical advice from me:

-- Keep small cash for tiny shops.
+- Keep small cash for tiny shops and cafés

-- If someone offers help, a polite “La, shukran” is enough unless you really want guidance.
+- If someone offers help, a polite “La, shukran” is enough unless you really want guidance

 The Kasbah of Tangier – History Watching Over Two Seas